davidredziniak/maple-frenzy-api-docs/trade/join.md

 **Content**

-Join an existing `tradeId` 5 at the channel 5.
+Join an existing `tradeId` 5 at the channel 5 for 2 hours.

 ```json
 {